Crypto-TII/TLS1.3/rust/readme.md

 Now run the server and client again.
 This time the client responds to the certificate request and authenticates using its own built-in certificate.

-With the the server running, open a new window and enter
+Set CERTIFICATE\-REQUEST back to false and run the server again.
+Now open a new window and enter

 	openssl s_client -tls1_3 -sess_out ticket.pem -host localhost